oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

   of nodes, but only a linear number can exist at the same time, because it creates a stack of other ready tasks.

-Each thread has its own deque[8] of tasks that are ready to run.
+Each thread has its deque[8] of tasks that are ready to run.
 When a thread spawns a task, it pushes it onto the bottom of its deque.

 When a thread participates in the evaluation of tasks, it constantly executes